flux3000/trellismusiclibrary/README.md

 # Trellis Music Library

-Trellis is music library software for live recording collectors.
+Trellis is a music library manager for live recording collectors and aficionados.

 ---